- Who We Are

 All you need to know about the 175-hour professional development requirement

-More than 1,500 teachers who have to provide proof of completion of 175 hours of professional development by the end of June received notification and a tracking form from the Department of Education.
+Thousands of teachers who have to provide proof of completion of 175 hours of professional development by the end of June received notification and a tracking form from the Department of Education.
 These are teachers who received their state professional certificates on Sept.
-1, 2007, or Feb.
-1, 2008, and will reach the first five-year Professional Development Cycle of 175 hours on June 30.
+1, 2009, or Feb.
+1, 2010, and will reach the first five-year Professional Development Cycle of 175 hours on June 30.
 They should follow the directions in the letter and submit the tracking form by June 15.

 All teachers certified under the requirements that went into effect on Sept.
 1, 2004, and who have their professional certificates from New York State will be required to provide proof of completing 175 hours of professional development.
 The following questions and answers will provide information and advice about this requirement.